AkshithaAddagatla29/Job-Application-Tracker/README.md

 - Organize postings with custom columns and take notes
 - Automate folder creation for new applications

-### What it doesn't do:
-- It won't download posting files or scrape data for you.
-- No filter options before reviewing postings (use spreadsheets to filter before importing).
-- Does not currently manage interview schedules.

 ## Preview
 - View job listings
 - Update application statuses